Hispano-Arabic homoerotic poetry: Córdoba

 In Córdoba the figure of the extraordinary poet and philologist Abū 'Āmir ibn Šuhayd (992-1035), son of a minister of Almanzor, stood out.
 Ibn Suhayd presented himself as a cynical and libertine character, which he himself was responsible for disseminating and which may remind one of Lord Byron.
 He cultivated the modernist genres, which sang of the pleasures of life: love, wine, hunting, the pleasurable feeling of nature, because they reflected his way of life, his evident bacchic and bisexual activity, his attitude against the established.
 In one of his poems, after describing a party with young women in bloom, a royal pageboy appears, an adolescent and effeminate ephebus:

 The most acclaimed lyricist of this period is the Cordovan Muhammad ibn Abd al-Malik ibn Quzman, or Ibn Quzman (c.
 1080-1160), considered one of the great medieval poets.
 Tall, blond and blue-eyed, Ibn Quzman was an irreverent bohemian who led and displayed a licentious life.
 His figure recalls that of the Baghdadi Abu Nuwas at the court of Harun al-Rashid, also completely liberal in his homoeroticism.

 Far from the qasidas and the canons of classical Arabic verse, Ibn Quzman brought to its highest level the zajal, a type of muwashshah or poetry in stanzas that was written in Hispanic dialectal Arabic.
 In a deliberately popular style and profuse in erotic situations, his zéjels celebrated wine, feasting, and love for women and young girls.
-Ibn Quzman liked the pleasures of life and to be always well dressed, but he hated to work:
+Ibn Quzman liked the pleasures of life and being always well dressed, but he hated to work:

 When someone reminded him that whoever is serious in this life will be rewarded with Paradise, the irreverent Ibn Quzman replied to be in Paradise in this life, vindicating his libertine lifestyle:

 Stricken by poverty at the end of his days, and imprisoned repeatedly accused of heresy for his attitude of defiance to the religious authorities, Ibn Quzman ended his days dedicated to teaching in a mosque.
 His work is collected in the translation made by Emilio García Gómez of his complete work, Todo Ben Quzman (Gredos, 1972).